Cash crunch drives wild moves in commodities

-Exchanges and brokers are demanding more money up front to trade oil, wheat and natural gas, straining markets already dealing with supply disruptions from the Ukraine war
+- Exchanges and brokers are demanding more money up front to trade oil, wheat and natural gas, straining markets amid supply disruptions from war in Ukraine

 Commodity traders are being hit by huge cash requests from banks and exchanges, propelling whipsaw moves in markets and hindering the movement of materials beyond Russia and Ukraine.